SilviuGC/Coronavirus-Alert-RO/README.md

 After that, just run one of the batch files.
 If one doesn't work, the other one should.

 To close the server, you need to go to the cmd and press "CTRL + C", "y" and "Enter".

-Also DISABLE ADBLOCK.
-Otherwise the alerts won't work.